szaumoor/ZSTweaks/README.md

 - Cure Medium Wounds: Heals 20 points plus 2 more point per level, up to 28.
 - Cure Serious Wounds: Heals 30 points plus 3 more point in the next two levels, 2 on the next two, up to 40.
 - Cure Critical Wounds: Heals 42 points plus 3 more point per level, up to 54.

-I also hate the name of the spells.
-Mostly because "light wounds" is completely relative to your HP level.
-"Light heal" might be better.
-Maybe I'll change that at some point.
-This Tweak is similar to one found in ToF and SCS.

 **Component 460:** Make Mass Heal faster to cast and heal a bit more